Your questions, our answers.

 How do I upload my documents and which file formats are accepted?

-You upload your documents and ID in the online booking intake form.
-All files must be in Word, PDF, JPEG, PNG format.
+You upload your documents and ID directly to our platform.
+All files uploaded must be in Word, PDF, JPEG, or PNG format.

 Can I upload multiple documents?